nf-core/dualrnaseq/docs/parameters.md

 If set to `True`, the pipeline will create a `mapping.sam` file containing mapping information.
 To learn more on this option, please view the [`Salmon documentation.`](https://salmon.readthedocs.io/en/latest/salmon.html#writemappings)

+#### `--generate_salmon_uniq_ambig False`

+Option to extract all of the unique and ambigious reads after quantification.
+Works for both Selective alignment and alignment-based modes

 #### `--keepDuplicates False`

 Option to remove/collapse identical transcripts during the indexing stage